TechEventsProject/Tech-Events/README.md

 ## How to use

 If you want to see our project you should first clone this repository: `$ git clone https://github.com/ginkgob/techEvents.git`.
 It is recommended to install the last version of [composer](https://getcomposer.org/), [xampp](https://www.apachefriends.org/es/index.html) and [laravel](https://laravel.com/).
 Once installed, execute a local server in your code editor typing `$ php artisan serve` in your terminal.
-It is important to name DB_DATABASE in your `$.env` folder with the same name as your new table in your local database.
+It is important to name DB_DATABASE in your `.env` folder with the same name as your new table in your local database.

 It's all set!